 He swallowed hard as he took a big gulp of the precious fluid.
 "They told me about it on the way to the bus.
 They said it would be hot and cold and there were pirates and virgins here too."

 The Master flinched as he filled Shun's glass again.
-"Most of the pirates come from Somalia.
+"Most of the pirates come from Somalia as well as many others.
 They rarely ever attack here on the land, they prefer boats.
 The island does serve as a good halfway point from Somalia and Yemen.
 It's also uncharted too.
 There were times when they've tried to wipe us out and claim it or at least they try to."
 He wasn't going to comment on the last part.
 It could've been a simple mistranslation.